genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 }
 ```

-These two items will change the structure of auth-tables-dictionary.kts and auth-permissions.templt.xml to accomodate the defined table and field and ensure table/permission data structure is built correctly.
+These two items change the structure of **auth-tables-dictionary.kts** and **auth-permissions.templt.xml** to accomodate the defined table and field, and ensure that the table/permission data structure is built correctly.

-USER_ATTRIBUTES table definition in auth-tables-dictionary.kts below:
+Here is the USER_ATTRIBUTES table definition in **auth-tables-dictionary.kts**:

 ```kotlin
 val permissionsField = SysDef.systemDefinition["ADMIN_PERMISSION_ENTITY_FIELD"].orElse(null)